Appearance

 type: freeDirectionalFlight;

-</a-scene>You can customize the movement controls using the keyUp, keyDown, keyLeft, keyRight, keyAscend, and keyDescend properties.
+</a-entity>You can customize the movement controls using the keyUp, keyDown, keyLeft, keyRight, keyAscend, and keyDescend properties.
 The default values are w, s, a, d, space, and c, respectively.

 html